I know you don't understand it, despite my heroic efforts to explain this.

 That's wishful thinking.

-The press is invested in this guy.
+The press has invested in this guy.

 Do you see them taking Obama down?

-Do you see F Chuck Todd ripping into Obama?
+Do you see F. Chuck Todd ripping into Obama?

-You see, you see Chris Matthews ripping into Obama.
+You see Chris Matthews ripping into Obama?

-You uh you see Scott Pelley ripping in, you see uh Brian Williams ripping into Obama.
+You see Scott Pelley ripping into it?

-No, they're gonna be ripping into me.
+No, they're going to be ripping into me.

 Make no mistake about that.